KNFLD/ppooll-acts-ports/README.md

 -  any ports/borrowed patches will state the developers within the main act subpatch.

 -  some acts may present errors with newer versions of ppooll.

+-  some ports here which require the following packages:

+@'s:                           Package:
+ts.ingran/ts.grantap = TS.modular
+gf.graindelay/gf.sustain = Grainflow
+rnbo_@'s = RNBO Pedal Package

  -How to reach me ... knfld@outlook.com or via THE PPOOLL discord channel!